UPS COO's retirement overshadows e-commerce fueled profit rise

 REUTERS: United Parcel Service Inc's e-commerce fueled quarterly profit beat on Tuesday was overshadowed by news that Jim Barber, widely viewed as the world's biggest parcel delivery firm's next leader, would retire at year-end.

-Shares in Atlanta-based UPS fell 4 percent to US$113.84 on news of the departure of Chief Operating Officer Barber, who oversees the company's global small package, freight, supply chain, freight forwarding and engineering.
+Shares in Atlanta-based UPS fell 4 percent to US$113.52 on news of the departure of Chief Operating Officer Barber, who oversees the company's global small package, freight, supply chain, freight forwarding and engineering, and was instrumental in the company's turnaround.

+"It's Amazon, but it's beyond Amazon," Abney said in a telephone interview with Reuters.

+"Companies are competing on time.
+Next Day has become the standard.
+We see it in our Next Day Ground and our Next Day Air," said Abney, who noted that the company's multi-billion-dollar investments in network upgrades have shaved per-package costs by 2.5per cent.

-Despite the advantage, investors remain wary of the potential ill-effects of the ongoing US-China trade war on the company as it gears up for what could be its biggest holiday season in history.
+Still, investors remain wary of the potential ill-effects of the ongoing U.S.-China trade war on the company, whose international package group accounts for about 20per cent of total revenue but roughly 35per cent of operating income.

 (Reporting by Sanjana Shivdas in Bengaluru and Lisa Baertlein in Los Angeles; Editing by Shinjini Ganguli and Nick Zieminski)